platformsh/platformsh-docs/src/frameworks/drupal7/composer-manager.md

-# Composer manager
+---
+title: "Composer manager"
+weight: 2
+sidebarTitle: "Using Composer Manager"
+---

 Drupal 7 does not natively support installing packages via Composer.
 Although there is a [Drupal Composer project for Drupal 7](https://github.com/drupal-composer/drupal-project/tree/7.x), many projects are still built using a vanilla Drupal download or with Drush Make.
 For sites built without Drupal Composer that still want to use modules that have Composer dependences, the most widely used option is the [Composer Manager](https://www.drupal.org/project/composer_manager) module.
 Because of the read-only file system, however, there are specific configuration parameters necessary on Platform.sh.

 ## 1. Install and patch Composer Manager